 - MASSIVE POWER: Powered by a built-in Class-D amplifier, the subwoofer handles 500 Watts RMS / 1000 Watts Program / 1800 Watts Peak Power and generates punchy and tight bass

 - HIGH-PERFORMANCE AND LIGHTWEIGHT: The Class-D amplifier efficiently provides enormous power without weighing you down.
 Thanks to the Class-D topology, the high-output 15” PA subwoofer is powerful...

 - VERSATILE INPUT OUTPUT CONNECTIONS: Easy to integrate this stage subwoofer with your PA rig.
-It has 2 XLR-1/4” combo and 2 RCA inputs, 2 XLR (through, 100Hz high pass respectively) and RCA outputs...
+It has 2 XLR-1/4” combo and 2 RCA inputs, 2 XLR (through or 100Hz-200Hz high pass selectable) and RCA...

 The Sound Town Metis series is a line of top-quality speakers, stage monitors, and subwoofers specifically designed for professional audio applications and DJ use.
 The 15-inch model offers the best value of the bunch, with high levels of power and sturdy construction, all for a relatively affordable price.

 - Rugged construction

 - Versatile input and output connections

 - Fairly heavy

 Although it is slightly smaller than most 18-inch stage subs, the Metis Series 15-inch subwoofer packs a good amount of punch.
 It reaches up to 500 Watts RMS and 1800Watts peak power, putting it in the same range as a lot of bigger and more expensive models.